istio/istio.io/content/docs/concepts/network/index.md

 ---
-title: The Istio network configuration objects and your application
+title: Network configuration objects
 description: Describes Istio's network configuration objects and their functionality.
 weight: 30
 keywords: [network, virtual service, gateway, ingress, egress, service entry]
 aliases:
 ---

+## The Istio network configuration objects and your application

-Cloud applications, unlike monolithic applications, are comprised of a collection of connected services.
-Throughout this document a service should be understood as an addressable destination workload inside the mesh.
-These services can connect to other services or to external resources.
+Connected services are the core of your cloud applications.
+Your services can connect to other services or to external resources.
 The Istio configuration objects allow you to configure traffic routes to and from services to secure the traffic between them.
 Other configuration objects